Who is this for?

 Step 2: one-day gateway assessment

 Applicants successful at the gateway stage will receive a Unique Reference Number from the National College.
 Once they receive this, they can apply to undertake the development stage of NPQH place with the Outstanding Leaders Partnership.

-Once we receive a completed registration form we will contact your headteacher to request confirmation that they support your place.
-Once confirmation from your head is received we will email you to confirm your place on the qualification.
 When completing the registration form you will need to know your teacher reference number (TRN) and your school URN, size and type.
 If you are unsure of your TRN then you can contact CAPITA on 01325 745000 and they will be able to provide this information.
-The school detail required can be found on the government schools database found here.
+The school details required for your application can be found on the government schools database.

 For further information please call 0117 920 9424 or send us an email via our contact form.

 National Professional Qualification for Headship (NPQH)

 NPQH is the first choice qualification for anyone aspiring to be a headteacher.
-The new qualification not only focuses on the key skills needed for headship, but also meets the highest standards for leadership development anywhere in the world.
+The qualification focuses on the key skills needed for headship and meets the highest standards for leadership development anywhere in the world.
 NPQH is a high bar that will challenge and develop talented leaders from all backgrounds who can deliver educational excellence in a self-improving system and high quality outcomes for pupils and students.